Nziza21/nzizaaapro2/README.md

 npm start
 The application will be accessible at http://localhost:3000 in your web browser.

+Alternatively, you can view the deployed version of the application on Netlify: Cat's Images App on Netlify

 Usage
 Upon loading the application, a gallery of cat images is displayed.